Unified Distributed Storage

 Use Block Storage

 After creating the storagec class for block, file and object storage, it’s time to actually use this storage class.
-We can ues Kurator application to create Persistent Volume Claim and Pod that consume it.
+We can use Kurator application to create Persistent Volume Claim and Pod that consume it.

 kubectl apply -f - <<EOF